Open Agent Toolkit

 When no flag is passed, the CLI picks a sensible default per key type: structural keys (projects.root, documentation.*, etc.) go to shared, state keys (activeProject, etc.) go to local, workflow preferences (workflow.*) go to local.
 Pass at most one flag — the command rejects multiple surface flags.

-Per-key restrictions apply: structural keys can only be written at shared scope, most state keys can only be written at local scope (activeIdea is the exception — it accepts both local and user), and autoReviewAtCheckpoints remains shared-only.
-Workflow preference keys accept any non-auto surface.
+Per-key restrictions apply: structural keys can only be written at shared scope, most state keys can only be written at local scope (activeIdea is the exception — it accepts both local and user), and workflow preference keys accept any non-auto surface.
+Legacy autoReviewAtCheckpoints remains shared-only; prefer workflow.autoReviewAtHillCheckpoints.

 workflow.* preference keys

 The workflow.* namespace holds user-facing workflow preferences that let you answer repetitive confirmation prompts once and have OAT skills respect the answer automatically.
-Six keys:
+Seven keys:

 • workflow.hillCheckpointDefault (every | final) — default HiLL checkpoint behavior in oat-project-implement